What is Delta 9 THC? Effects, Benefits, Risks, and Legal Status Explained

 Our Flower Only™ commitment means that we never use stems, stalks, leaves, or other plant parts, which is why our full-spectrum is so high in quality.
 Every single batch is third-party lab tested for safety, purity, and consistency.

 Once you’re certain that you’re choosing premium products from a trustworthy brand, minimizing risks really comes down to enjoying delta-9 THC responsibly.
 Be mindful about onset times—edibles are very slow to kick in and may take up to two hours or longer—and remember to start with a low dose.
 That’s usually somewhere between 2.5 and 5 milligrams.
+Learn more about delta 9 side effects and whether THC gummies are bad for you (spoiler: no).

 Is Delta-9 THC Addictive?